 Arriving at Madrid International Airport was a real shock to the system.
 After using smaller airports, our legs almost couldn’t stand the strain of the long walk between the plane and passport control.
-Posters dotted the terminal, the faces of wanted basque separatists and other terrorists staring blankly across the immigration hall.
-In 2004, a terrorist group has bombed and devastated commuter trains across Madrid in a coordinated attack.
-The country was still feeling the after effects, and tension was tangible.
+Posters dotted the terminal, the faces of wanted Basque separatists and other terrorists staring blankly across the immigration hall.
+In 2004, a terrorist group had bombed and devastated commuter trains across Madrid in a coordinated attack.
+Spain was still feeling the after effects, and the tension was tangible.

 The metro link into the city was cheap and very easy.
 After traversing the never-ending travelators, we purchased an airport to city metro ticket for about €4 and sped to centre of Madrid.
 We walked to our hostel and checked into our dorm room.
-Karl and I use hostels or guesthouses 90% of the time but I can count the number of times we have dormed with strangers on one hand.
-I am a terribly light sleeper and once you’ve paid for two beds, it is usually only a pound or two more to get a private room.
+Mr Fluskey and I use hostels or guesthouses 90% of the time but I can count the number of times we have dormed with strangers on one hand.
+I am a terribly light sleeper and once you’ve paid for two beds, it is usually only a little more to get a private room.

 I’m not entirely sure why we ended up in a shared room but luckily, the hostel was great.
 There was a locker for each person in the room, and the chance to hire a lock if you didn’t have one for €5.
 The en-suite bathroom was clean and the beds were very comfortable.
 Obviously your roommates can make or break the dorm experience, but I think we got a good bunch.
 Back out in the sunshine, we went off to see how much we could do for free.